Weronika3108/Weronika3108/README.md

 ## Welcome 👋

 My name is Weronika, and I’m a technical support transfering to software tester.
 I'm commited to learn every skill needed to perfectly perform as Quality Assurance.
 I put strong emphasis on **delivering top quality** and **pay close attention** to every detail of my work.
-During my learning process, I am mastering the skills of **writing test cases, reporting defects and creating test reports.** I'm focusing on **exploratory testing, testing of websites and mobile applications**, **REST API testing**.
+During my learning process I am mastering the skills of **writing test cases, reporting defects and creating test reports.** I'm focusing on **exploratory testing, testing of websites and mobile applications**, **REST API testing**.
 I know how to use **SQL, Trello, X-Ray, Jira, Confluence, Postman, GIT**.
 The result of my work can be seen in my **PORTFOLIO**

 📈 EXPERIENCE

-• During practical course of testing by testerzy.pl I worked on project involving Set Top Boxes (STB) for Liberty Global
+• During practical course of testing by testerzy.pl I tested and found bugs in various programs and websites:

 • I have written many test cases and defects reports during my own projects:

-• I found bugs during exploratory testing on popular websites
+• I found bugs during exploratory testing on popular websites such as: BurgerKing, dobrzemitu, Ryanair,

 • Launched performance testing using Lighthouse

 • Conducted smoke, sanity, and regression tests

-• Produced technical documentation and reports
+• Produced technical documentation

-• I have developed a collection of the most frequently searched defects
+• I have developed a collection of the most frequently found defects

 • Effectively used various programs for bug tracking: **Jira, Dev Azuro, TestiLink**